 After the DHW Call is removed, the control performs a purge on the boiler.
-The control shuts off the boiler and continues to operate the DHW pump and the Boiler System pump if applicable.
+The control shuts off the boiler and continues to operate the DHW pump.
 This purges the residual heat from the boiler into the DHW tank.
 The control continues this purge for a maximum of two minutes.
 The control also stops the purge if the boiler supply temperature drops below the current boiler target temperature.